 - Spectrum a priority for policymakers to set the stage for 5G is allocation of high-band millimeter wave spectrum.
-Here the US FCC has set a strong precedent: in 2015 the Commission proposed rules as to how best to put high-band spectrum to use and has proposed an order to open up a significant amount of high-band spectrum79.
+Here the US FCC has set a strong precedent: in 2015 the Commission proposed rules as to how best to put high-band spectrum to use and has proposed an order to open up a significant amount of high-band spectrum43.
 For its part, the EU has made spectrum an explicit part of both the 5G Action Plan and the Proposed Electronic Communications Code. - Infrastructure high-band spectrum, or any small-cell densification will require significant investment in infrastructure-both for siting the antenna equipment and for backhaul.
-The US again is relying on industry, while the EU foresees substantial co-funding.
+The US again is relying on industry, while the EU foresees substantial co-funding. - It should be noted that 5G in the 3GPP sense, not to be confused with various marketing claims and proprietary 5G-like schemes currently being deployed in the United States.
+The work on "Advanced Wireless" currently done in the US comes closest, and goes beyond the 3GPP 5G in some aspects.